There are several common scams in Shanghai targeting foreigners to be aware of.

 Violent crimes targeting foreigners in Shanghai are rare, but they do occur.
 It’s important to remain vigilant, even when travelling and working in a low risk country.

-This is another common Chinese scam that International SOS is aware of.
+These are two very common scams in Shanghai that International SOS is aware of.

 Two local women claiming to be university students approached a Swedish man on Nanjing Road and enquired whether they could show him around the city to practise their English.
 He agreed.